 Select the primary material type that suits your application’s environment and appearance requirements.
 McNICHOLS offers Aluminum, Carbon Steel, Galvanized Steel, and Stainless Steel Plank Grating options, typically available in mill finish.
 Additional finishes, such as Hot Dipped Galvanized or Powder Coated, may be available upon request.
 For detailed information, visit the Primary Material Types and Product Finishes sections linked in the Overview area of the Plank Grating Resources page.

-If your application demands specific performance attributes, identify the material alloy, grade, or type that best fits your needs.
+Then, if your application demands specific performance attributes, identify the material alloy, grade, or type that best fits your needs.
 Factors such as temperature exposure, corrosion resistance, and environmental conditions can affect your material choice.
 These details help ensure long-term durability and performance.

 Choose the channel depth or height for your surface profile.
 Plank products reference channel depth, while Walkway products use channel height, reflecting their upturned edge design.
 For GRATE-LOCK® Interlocking Plank Grating, also specify flange type (Male, Female, or One Male and One Female) to ensure proper fit and assembly.